The SeedThe feminine divine and women's rights

 The SeedEntrepreneur, Campaigner & Creatrix

-As a Sacred Drummer, Singer & Dancer, I have performed at the Glastonbury Goddess Conference as a Priestess-Musician, as well as alongside my Singer-Songwriter daughter Sophia Campbell-Du Boulay with artists such as Nalini Blossom and Alessandra Belloni, the world expert in the rhythms, chants & trance dances of the Black Madonna, with whom we’ve trained in Italy & New York.
+As a Sacred Drummer, Singer & Dancer, I have performed at the Glastonbury Goddess Conference, as well as alongside my daughter Sophia CDB with artists such as Nalini Blossom and Alessandra Belloni, the world expert in the rhythms, chants & trance dances of the Black Madonna, with whom we’ve trained in Italy & New York.